pietkuip/pietkuip.github.io/index.md

-# Home page of Pieter Kuiper
+# Home page
-I will move from [the LNU website](https://homepage.lnu.se//staff/pkumsi/).
+Now that I have retired, I will move here some stuff from [the LNU website](https://homepage.lnu.se//staff/pkumsi/).

+But I will first start a travel blog about my new career as a pet sitter.